Splode/hackwild/_posts/2020-06-10-go-input-validation-and-testing.md

 ## Validating Nested Data and Arrays

-Validator can validate nested structs, slices, and maps.

-### Testing Slices

 The "products" field of the lead corresponds with a `<select>` form input.
 A user would be able to select many options from a predefined list, such as "cloud storage" or "cloud functions".
 The JSON representation of this is an array of strings.
 Our validation needs to assert that the values in the "products" array fall within a predefined list.

 In the Lead definition, we'll add a "dive" rule to the validate tag.
 The "dive" rule instructs validator to inspect values within a collection, such as a slice.
 With the "oneof" rule, we state that the following strings are acceptable values.